Growth and Diversity

 A wide variety of aspects come together in the preparation and operation of cruises: economics, transportation, hospitality, entertainment, technology, logistics, navigation, safety, environmental protection, languages, cultures – and above all people.
 All these aspects must be planned, steered and monitored or at least taken into consideration and integrated.
 This is referred to as “management”.

-Since October 2003, a unique Bachelor programme targeted at preparing students for business and management tasks in the cruise tourism sector can be studied at the Hochschule Bremerhaven: Cruise Tourism Management (CTM), previously known as (International) Cruise Industry Management.
+Since October 2003, a unique Bachelor programme aiming at preparing students for business and management tasks in the cruise tourism sector can be studied at the Hochschule Bremerhaven: Cruise Tourism Management (CTM), previously known as (International) Cruise Industry Management.